 Dietary iron is found in heme (10%) and non-heme (ionic, 90%) forms and their absorption occurs in duodenum.
 Dietary non-heme iron primarily exists in an oxidized (Fe3+) form that is not bioavailable, and must first be reduced to the Fe2+ form by a ferrireductase enzyme, before it is transported across the intestinal epithelium by a transporter called divalent metal transporter 1 (DMT-1), which also transports other metal ions such as zinc, copper and cobalt (that is why those metals compete with iron for adsorption).
 Because the amount of DMT-1 is limited, the maximum daily adsorption of Iron is limited as well.
 There is a good reason why the body limits the adsorption of Iron.
 That is die to Iron’s capacity to regulate oxidative processes in the body.
 Too much or too little Iron can seriously jeopardize oxygen functions and body metabolism.
 Everyone is familiar with Iron’s the most important function: to transport oxygen in blood.
 There are also about 150000 different chemical processes based on the Iron-containing enzymes.
 Our muscular system, liver, thyroid gland wouldn’t perform their functions without Iron.
 Our wounds wouldn’t heal without Iron.
 Iron deficiency can seriously compromise cognitive functions, causing mental fatigue,

 forgetfulness, difficulties with concentration, mood instability.
 Those symptoms are not specific to Iron deficiency.
 They are prominent features of mental conditions: ADHD, Bipolar Disorder or even Dementia.
-That , occasionally mislead physicians making a wrong diagnosis.
-People with Iron deficiency may present with other “unexplainable” weight loss, excessive hair shedding, “crawling” sensation under the skin, swollen legs, extreme fatigue following mild aerobic exercise or even walk in a park, feeling sleepy during the day (somnolence), and excessive need for sleep.
+That , occasionally misleads physicians into making a wrong diagnosis.
+People with Iron deficiency may present with “unexplainable” weight loss, excessive hair shedding, “crawling” sensation under the skin, swollen legs, extreme fatigue following mild aerobic exercise or even walk in a park, feeling sleepy during the day (somnolence), and excessive need for sleep.
 The body requires about 30 mg of Iron daily.
 28 mg is usually “recycled” inside of the body through bile re-adsorption.
-DMT-1 helps to necessary 2 mg from the food.
+DMT-1 helps to absorb necessary 2 mg from the food.
 So, if Iron deficiency once develops, and bile re-adsorption drops bellow 28 mg, the food alone might not be sufficient to provide adequate supply of Iron to make up for the loss.
-Thus, when Iron deficiency develops, it has a tendency to maintain itself for a long time, if not aggressively treated.
+Thus, when Iron deficiency develops, it has a tendency to maintain itself for a long time unless aggressively treated.
 Iron Deficiency (ID) can exist without anemia.

 Normal hemoglobin level does not exclude Iron Deficiency.
 (An update on Iron physiology